The longest-living person on planet earth. The most famous centenarians

 Active spiritual life

-It doesn't matter how each person develops his spirituality.
+It does not matter how each person develops his spirituality.

-The main thing is that prayer or meditation, going to a religious institution or anything else gives faith in higher power.
+The main thing is that prayer or meditation, going to a religious institution or anything else gives faith in higher powers.
 Such awareness gives peace and confidence in the future.

 Minimum stress

-For such long life, many centenarians had different events: bad and good.
+For such long life, many centenarians have had different events happen: bad and good.
 But you should never despair and give up.

 Israel Krishtal is the oldest man in the world

 A positive attitude is one of the main factors for a long and happy life.
-It is better to get rid of with the help of physical exercises.
+It is better to get rid of it through exercise.

 Communication with youth and children

 Centenarians love to communicate with young people.
-They say that they draw strength from communication with new generations and are charged with positive.
+They say that they draw strength from communicating with new generations and are charged with positivity.

-Children are the source of happiness.
-You should not avoid communication with your children, grandchildren and great-grandchildren.
-In addition to the hassle, children bring new emotions and make a person be more inventive.
+Children are a source of happiness.
+You should not avoid communicating with your children, grandchildren and great-grandchildren.
+Besides troubles, children bring new emotions and force a person to be more inventive.

-Fresh air and the energy of nature is what gives strength to many people, even if they do not notice it.
+Fresh air and the energy of nature are what give strength to many people, even if they don’t notice it.

 Communication with nature is a must for those whose goal is to live a very long life.